TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 # Topics

 I ended up with a structure that I'm pretty happy with.
-The advantage of having an explicit page per topic is that you can add additional content, like a paragraph describing the topic.
+The one advantage of having an explicit page per topic is that you can add additional content, like a paragraph describing the topic.

 I put all the complex logic in a new `topic.html` layout.
 I can't paginate these pages, so over time I will need to manage my use of tags to keep the number of posts with each tag under control.

 {% raw %}
 ```